johnathan-wcci/Donut-Clicker-Template/README.md

 - Increases Auto Clicker cost with each purchase of an Auto Clicker
 - Activates the Auto Clicker by applying clicks every second based on the Auto Clicker count
 - Resets the game state.
 This action should reset the game to zero donuts and zero Auto Clickers

+## Additional Requirements

+- Use semantic html and BEM when writing your html so that in the future we have a solid base to expand upon.
+- Donuts are usually round, but the way in which you round your donut calculations is up to you!

 ## Iterations